-- If rodents tend to eat your bulbs, you can try sprinkling some red pepper in the planting hole.
+- Sprinkle red pepper in the planting hole if rodents tend to eat your bulbs.
 A more secure method is to plant your bulbs in a cage made of hardware cloth.
 The roots and stems grow through, but the rodents can’t get to the bulbs.
 Make it easy on yourself and create a cage large enough to plant at least a dozen bulbs.
 Or you can make it really easy on yourself and stick to daffodils, which rodents and most other animals avoid.

 - Replace the soil on top of the bulbs.
 Water the bulbs after planting to help them settle in and close any air pockets.
 Through the fall and winter, you only need to worry about watering your bulbs if you’re having a particularly dry season.
 Come spring, you should be well rewarded for all your efforts.